joeypiccola/updatereporting_win/README.md

 ## Design Considerations

 Q: Why use the wsusscn2.cab file?
-A: PSWindowsUpdate performs a much faster scan when using an offline scan file.
+A: The IUpdateSearcher search method performs a much faster scan when using an offline scan file.
 Also, having hundreds and potentially thousands of machines query Microsoft doesn't scale (nor does it work in an air gapped environment).